US Chamber of Commerce warns Trump against China tariffs

 His comments came after White House trade adviser Peter Navarro said that Trump would in coming weeks get options to address China’s “theft and forced transfer” of American intellectual property as part of the investigation under Section 301 of the US Trade Act of 1974.

-Reuters reported on Tuesday that Trump was considering tariffs on up to US$60 billion (RM235 billion) worth of Chinese information technology, telecommunications and consumer products, along with US investment restrictions for Chinese companies.
+Reuters reported on Tuesday that Trump was considering tariffs on up to US$60 billion (RM234.9 billion) worth of Chinese information technology, telecommunications and consumer products, along with US investment restrictions for Chinese companies.

 Donohue said the Trump administration was right to focus on the negative economic impact of China’s industrial policies and unfair trade practices, but said tariffs were the wrong approach to dealing with these.